Bhargavprasad-data/ShopSmart/Project Files/readme.md

--->i am providing 4 zip files --->these 4 folders equal to one main zip folder
+-->i am providing 4 zip files --->these 4 folders are equal to one main zip folder